connor/npr/README.md

 ## tutorial

-I am writing a tutorial on how to re-create this.
-You can find that [here](https://connor.github.io/blog/building-npr-mac-app-part1/).
+You can find a tutorial, walking you through how I built this [here](https://cnnr.me/blog/building-npr-mac-app-part1/).